Selva-Kumar-DataCaliper/nri-website/README.md

 ## Setting up the Project ##

-Project is based on Laravel 9, so requires
+Project is based on HTML and Core PHP, so requires

 - Php 8.4
 - Mysql latest